Nursing Home Abuse in Georgia

 Per Georgia law, anyone found guilty of nursing home abuse not only faces the possibility of hefty fines, but also prison time.
 Johnson’s court date has not yet been set.

 If your loved one has been victim to nursing home abuse and/or neglect, keep in mind that you’ll need an experienced nursing home abuse attorney by your side should you decide to file suit.
-At McIver Brown law firm, our leading Georgia nursing home abuse lawyers have helped numerous victims win the justice they deserve.
-For more information and a no-obligation consultation, feel free to contact us today.
+Nursing home abuse lawyers have helped numerous victims win the justice they deserve.
+For more information and a no-obligation consultation, feel free to call today.